xjtu-omics/Scissor/README.md

 - Rearrangement file (-t).
 - Output directory (-o).

 The program will randomly assign size to each symbol, ranging from 500bp to 10Kbp.
 This can be set through -l and -u options.

+**Note**: Scissor only implants CGRs to chromosomes involved in the dimension file.

 #### Scissor short/long